 - Be Kind To Other Visitors - One of the most important components of outdoor ethics is to maintain courtesy toward other visitors.
 It helps everyone enjoy their outdoor experience.
 Many people come to the outdoors to listen to nature.
 Excessive noise, uncontrolled pets and damaged surroundings take away from the natural appeal of the outdoors.

 Tread Lightly, a program created by the Forest Service in 1985, has set out to balance the needs of people who enjoy outdoor recreation with the need to conserve the environment.
-For fun stories for kids, go to the special Tread Lightly kid’s page.
+For Tread Lightly kids resources, visit the special Tread Lightly kid’s page.
 For more tips on how to lessen your environmental impact while taking on more elaborate outdoor activities, visit Tread Lightly's site.